3.1 Policy

 The Assembly has a Chairperson.
 The Chairperson of the Assembly will be elected by secret ballot of the Assembly.
 Elections to the position of Chairperson will take place every two years.
 The term of office as Chairperson is two years.
 For the election of the Chair of the Faculty Assembly, a call for nominations will be made on February 1.
 Candidates will make their presentations at the Faculty Assembly meeting in March.
 The election will be held immediately following the Faculty Assembly presentations.
 If the Chair of the Faculty Assembly is unable to serve, the Faculty Council will appoint an interim Chair, who will hold elections within two months, to fill the position until the end of the previous Chair’s term.

 The role of the Chairperson is to preside at meetings of the Assembly.
 The Chairperson will set the dates of meetings.
-The agenda is set by the Chair of the Assembly, but the President, Senior Vice President, Provost, Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research should always be consulted and be invited to the meeting.
+The agenda is set by the Chair of the Assembly, but the President, Executive Vice President, Provost, Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research should always be consulted and be invited to the meeting.
 The Chairperson will represent the faculty as ex-officio member of OIST administrative committees as deemed necessary.
-The Chairperson will communicate the results of the deliberations of the Assembly and its subsidiary bodies to the appropriate members of the administration (Board of Governors, Board of Councilors, President, Senior Vice President, Provost Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research).
+The Chairperson will communicate the results of the deliberations of the Assembly and its subsidiary bodies to the appropriate members of the administration (Board of Governors, Board of Councilors, President, Executive Vice President, Provost Dean of the Graduate School, Dean of Faculty Affairs, and Dean of Research).

 3.4.1.4 Frequency of Convocation